DavidBraslow/Our-Class-Graph/README.md

 Prerequisite knowledge: See topic list and Learn.co material above.
 This activity should be used after students have finished the Learn.co material above.

 Prework: Instructor should modify the Our Class Graph survey to have the names of all students in the class, and then send the survey link to students a few hours before the lecture: https://forms.gle/EhiZgteayncD7Whv7.
 Instructor should give students a deadline to submit one hour before lecture.
 Download a csv of responses from Google Forms (https://docs.google.com/forms/d/1WYGnY0anHFJrYQfPRLpyOfl5HGXvhnyO_HldlI_pLeo/edit#responses) and save to student-facing repository before lecture.
-In the event that few students submitted responses, you can follow up with students or enter random responses so the activity can proceed as planned.
+In the event that few students submitted responses, you can follow up with students to get them to respond.

+If the graph is not well connected, you may need to add connections to the graph to make the activity work as planned.
+You can do this by entering additional responses into the Google Form on behalf of students, with new connections in the new response.
+If you do this, let the class know that you've done this so that they're not surprised if they see their own names with unexpected connections.

 #### Learning goals for this lesson:
 1. Practice using NetworkX to visualize and analyze a network